oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 The Huffman decoder decodes a literal in 1 iteration of the main loop, and a {length, distance} pair in 2 iterations.
 When decoding a {length, distance} pair, the length code can be 1-15 bits and, based on the decoded length, 0-5 extra bits.
 Similarly, the distance code can be 1-15 bits and 0-15 extra bits.
 To decode a {length, distance} in 2 iterations, the Huffman decoder looks at 30 bits in parallel.
 The first 15 are examined as described earlier.
 The decoder also examines the 15x5 and 15x15 different possibilities for the extra length and distance bits, respectively.
 For the extra length bits, the shortest matching code can be 1-15 bits, giving 15 possibilities for where the extra bits could *start*.
 There can be 1-5 extra bits, giving 5 possibilities, which yields 15x5 possibilities for the extra length bits.
 Decoding the extra distance bits uses the same approach but with 0-15 extra bits, yielding 15x15 possibilities.

 #### LZ77 Decoder
-The input to the LZ77 decoder is a stream of commands that are either an 8-bit literal or a {length, distance} pair; the output of the Huffman decoder.
+The input to the LZ77 decoder is a stream of symbols that are either an 8-bit literal or a {length, distance} pair.
 The output is a stream of literals (8-bit characters).
-The LZ77 decoder keeps a 32K *history buffer*; a history of the last 32K literals it has streamed to the output.
+The LZ77 decoder keeps a 32KB *history buffer* which stores the last 32K literals it has streamed to the output.

 If the incoming command is an 8-bit literal, the LZ77 decoder simply forwards the literal to the output stream and tracks it in the history buffer.
 For a {length, distance} pair, the decoder goes back `distance` literals in the history buffer and streams `length` of them to the output and back into the history buffer.